 Along with growing an extra set of eyes, you’ll have other superhuman senses.
 You’ll be able to hear your baby cry from miles away or sense something is wrong with your child while the pediatrician or nurses continue to tell you there’s nothing wrong with them.
 It’s the motherly instincts.

 I hope you found this blog post about being a first time mother somewhat relatable.
-If there’s anything I missed that you personally learned about motherhood, I’d love to hear about it in the comments below.
+If there’s anything I missed that you personally learned about motherhood or your experience as a first-time mom, I’d love to hear about it in the comments below.
 Thanks for reading!